 7. Incredible Photos in Epic Locations

-When you’re not tied to a tight wedding-day timeline, you have more space for golden hour portraits, adventure shots, and exploring beautiful scenery.
+When you’re not tied to a tight wedding-day timeline, you have more space for golden hour portraits in the best places, adventure shots, and exploring beautiful scenery.

 And because elopements are usually set in stunning natural environments, your photos will reflect that magic.